andols-dev/andols-dev/README.md

-I have a great interest in building web sites with Django and Python.
+I have a great interest in Web Development.

 <h3>🔧 &nbsp;Tech Stack</h3>